-The MPEG-H Authoring Suite (MAS) is a comprehensive set of tools that make the production of MPEG H Masters easy, fast and intuitive.
+The MPEG-H Authoring Suite (MAS) is a comprehensive yet powerful set of tools to create MPEG-H Audio content.
+It covers all steps of the production, delivery, and playback chain.
+The easy-to-use tools allow authoring, conversion, creating, monitoring, analyzing, encoding, and playback of AV- or audio-only content..
 These tools support the MPEG-H ADM Profile, as well as binaural monitoring for immersive audio reproduction over headphones.
 The MPEG H Authoring Suite can be freely downloaded.
-An exhaustive tutorial on how to use the MPEG-H Authoring Suite is also provided25.
+An exhaustive tutorial on how to use the MPEG-H Authoring Suite is also provided36.
 The main components of the MPEG-H Authoring Suite are: